bouquet2/bouquet2/README.md

 cd ..

-# Upload the resulting image (oracle-arm64.oci) to a storage bucket and get its URL
+# Upload the resulting image (oracle-arm64.oci) to an OCI storage bucket and get its URL

 ### Generating the image (Hetzner Cloud)
 cd packer